charles-m-knox/wgnetui/README.md

 - update the landing screen
 - use a splash screen
 - future: add a tab for pinging other peers, and doing service checks?

+## Notes

+Order of operations when someone Opens a file:

+- read the file from DB
+- refresh the gen form
+- refresh the devices view